tomaka/rouille/multipart/README.md

 * [twoway ![](https://img.shields.io/crates/v/twoway.svg)](https://crates.io/crates/twoway)

+Fast string and byte-string search.
 Used to find boundaries in the request body.
+SEE 4.2 acceleration available under the `sse42` or `twoway/pcmp` features.

 ## License